 Now these guys are so much better for us and come in the form of whole fruits and vegetables, dried fruits, and anything else that hasn’t had the fibers and bulk of the plant removed.

 The reason they are healthier is because those fibers and other nutrients slow down their sugar release, making them much lower GI.
 (GI is short for glycemic index, which is a number associated with the amount of carbohydrates/sugars in food.
 The lower the better)

 How To Use Them

-You can use these wholefood sugars in your cooking and to sweeten other foods.
-For instance, by adding a ripe banana into a green smoothie, or using dates and other dried fruits to sweeten cakes and biscuits, it will give you that sweetness you crave without the side nasty effects.
+You can use these wholefood sugars in your cooking, and to sweeten other foods.
+For instance, by adding a ripe banana into a green smoothie, or using dates and other dried fruits to sweeten cakes and biscuits, You will get that sweetness you crave without the side nasty side effects.

 HERE’S WHERE IT CAN GET COMPLICATED

-ALL refined carbohydrates, which includes not only sweet things but also white flour, white rice, white pasta, cakes, biscuits, chocolate, confectionery, and anything that contains free sugars, are all considered medium to mostly high GI foods.
+ALL refined carbohydrates, which includes not only sweet things but also white flour, white rice, white pasta, cakes, biscuits, chocolate, confectionery, and basically anything that contains free sugars are all considered medium to mostly high GI foods.

 BUT, and here’s the complicated bit, you can slow these sugars down with the addition of proteins and healthy fats in the same meal.
 So by using this method you can have high GI free sugars and get away with it a lot more than if you were to eat free sugars on their own.
-The addition of healthy fats and protein will ‘slow down‘ the sugar release, but will NOT make the food healthy as such, just a ‘healthier‘ way of consuming it.
-But it’s by no means a ‘get out of sugar free card’ (If only) and still needs to be used in moderation.
+The addition of healthy fats and protein will ‘slow down‘ the sugar release but will NOT make the food healthy as such, just a ‘healthier‘ way of consuming it.
+It’s by no means a ‘get out of sugar free card (if only), and still needs to be used in moderation.